chrisjrob/chrisjrob.github.io/_posts/2014-03-18-convert-openvpn-ovpn-files-for-use-in-network-manager.md

 type: post
 published: true
 status: publish
-categories: technology linux
+category: technology
-tags: vpn openvpn networking
+tags: [linux, vpn, openvpn, networking]
 ---

 Anyone who has enjoyed the dubious benefits of working with IPSEC will